The Science of Vegan Lip Balm: Ingredients, Waxes & Clean Beauty Formulation

 Incorporating Mild Antimicrobial Agents

 Essential oils, such as lavender, tea tree, and lemon, offer gentle antimicrobial support when used at a concentration of 1% or less.
 These natural options reduce contamination risk but must always meet cosmetic safety standards.
-Balance concentration for efficacy and skin compatibility, verifying each oil’s IFRA and dermal safety guidelines.
+Balance concentration for efficacy and skin compatibility, verifying each ingredient's dermal safety guidelines.

 Managing Ingredient Quality And Storage Conditions